Microbiologists study microorganisms (microbes) in order to understand how they affect our lives and how we can exploit them

 - liaise with colleagues from non-scientific departments

 - provide information and advice to colleagues and external bodies.

 - Jobs in the NHS for microbiologists working as clinical scientists are usually covered by the Agenda for Change (AfC) pay rates, consisting of nine pay bands.
 Trainee clinical scientists are usually employed at Band 6, on a starting salary of £30,401.

 - Once qualified, you're likely to be employed on Band 7 (£37,570 to £43,772).
 Salaries for principal and consultant scientists range from £44,606 (Band 8) to £103,860 (Band 9), depending on your experience and training.

 - Salaries for higher education lecturers in microbiology usually follow a nationally agreed pay spine.
 See the University and College Union (UCU) website for details.

 - Research and development work in pharmaceutical firms, public health laboratories and medical research council units tends to attract higher salaries.

 Income figures are intended as a guide only.

-You'll usually work 9am to 5pm, Monday to Friday, although if you're working as a healthcare scientist in the NHS you may be on-call.
+You'll usually work 9am to 5pm, Monday to Friday, although if you're working as a clinical scientist in the NHS you may be on call.

 Larger employers may provide flexible working schemes.